DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/creative-commons.md

 ---
-title : Creative Commons License
+title : Creative Commons
 status: content
 weight: 5
+what  : Copyright License to release content under task  : Release a blog post or other content under a CC license price : zero image : images/logo-creative-commons.png
 ---

 Choosing which license you chose to share your work is one of the most important decisions you make in your professional life.